Paddington Waterside

 Paddington Waterside is a developed area around Paddington Station in London.

 The Paddington Special Policy Area covers a region almost the size of Soho, creating about 10000000 sqft of space between 1998 and 2018.
-Coordinated by the Paddington Waterside Partnership, it consists of 13 individual projects in the triangle of land between Praed Street, Westbourne Terrace and the A40 Westway, most notably PaddingtonCentral and Paddington Basin.
+Coordinated by the Paddington Waterside Partnership, it consists of 13 individual projects in the triangle of land between Praed Street, Westbourne Terrace and the A40 Westway, most notably Paddington Central (previously styled PaddingtonCentral) and Paddington Basin.
 In 2000, The Independent described it as "the largest central London redevelopment scheme since the Second World War".

 History

 The Paddington Arm of the Grand Junction Canal opened on 10 July 1801, linking Paddington to the Bull's Bridge junction near the future site of Heathrow Airport.
 The Grand Junction (now part of the Grand Union Canal) was the final link in a chain of canals that reduced the distance from London to Birmingham from 269.5 mi in 1789 to 138.5 mi in 1805; terminating the canal at Paddington gave easy access to main roads into London and the level route meant no locks were needed on its 13.5 mi length.
 In contrast, the Regent's Canal needed 12 locks for the 86 ft descent from Paddington to the Thames at Limehouse.

 The canal was an instant success, with warehouses and housing springing up around it.
 Canal traffic increased further when the Regent's Canal linked Paddington to the Port of London in 1820, but Paddington Basin was "practically killed" as a port as business was lost to wharves such as City Road Basin that were closer to the docks and the City of London.
 Paddington regained importance as a transport interchange with the arrival of the railway in 1838.

 Canal traffic transferred to the railways during the nineteenth century and fell away completely after World War II; the closure of the Regent's Canal Dock in 1969 marked the coup de grâce.
 A similar switch from rail to road in the second half of the twentieth century left the Paddington goods yards redundant by the early 1980s.
 The land became derelict, with no public access to the canal land until 1987.
 The Paddington Special Policy Area was designated in 1988.